Skip to content

 Args:

-tokens: Token list in infix notation.
+tokens: Token list in the notation given by ``notation``.

 sl: Symbol library used to resolve token types and precedences.
+If None,

 Returns: